 - Latest HIV Statistics

-A total of 154 HIV cases were reported to the Department of Health in the 2nd quarter of 2018.
-Although HIV infected cases has slightly deceased recently, 77 cases acquired the infection via homosexual or bisexual route and still contributed at least half of all cases.
-"Dare to Love, Love to Test"
+A total of 156 HIV cases were reported to the Department of Health in the 3rd quarter of 2018.
+Although HIV infected cases has slightly deceased recently, 83 cases acquired the infection via homosexual or bisexual route and still contributed at least half of all cases.
+"Early HIV Test & Treatment for a Healthier Life"

 - HIV Testing Mobile Van Service

 Wanna have HIV testing?
 Now we have a nice and convenience service to introduce to you.
 The AIDS Concern has launched a mobile van service for HIV and syphilis testing.
 The van will go to different districts around Hong Kong.
 The test is free, anonymous, and confidential.
 It will only takes 20 minutes.
 If you are interested, please go to their website to know more.

-- A total of 154 HIV cases were reported to the Department of Health in the 2nd quarter of 2018.
-Although HIV infected cases has slightly deceased recently, 77 cases acquired the infection via homosexual or bisexual route and still contributed at least half of all cases.
-"Dare to Love, Love to Test"
+- A total of 156 HIV cases were reported to the Department of Health in the 3rd quarter of 2018.
+Although HIV infected cases has slightly deceased recently, 83 cases acquired the infection via homosexual or bisexual route and still contributed at least half of all cases.
+"Early HIV Test & Treatment for a Healthier Life"